 - The edX Partner Portal

 - The Open edX Portal

-- Release Announcements through the Open edX Portal

 - System Status

 - Resources for Course Teams

 - Resources for Researchers

 - Resources for Developers

 - Resources for Open edX

 - Resources for Learners

 All members of the edX community are encouraged to make use of any of the resources described in this preface.
 We welcome your feedback on these edX information resources.
 Contact the edX documentation team at docs@edx.org.